mmiguel6288code/flatnest/README.md

 The final BFS pattern is '1&ast;3&ast;|2&ast;3|2|1'

 This pattern defines an identical nested list structure to the DFS version of it, which is '1[2[1]3]3[2]'.
-What is different between these two cases is that order of the flattened list.
+What is different between these two cases is the order of the flattened list.

 The order of a DFS flattened list would be essentially the order the items would be written in a python list literal representation.